-On behalf of the National Association of Criminal Defense Lawyers (NACDL), I write to urge your support for H.R.
-5212, the Civil Asset Forfeiture Reform Act of 2014.
-Introduced by Rep. Tim Walberg (R-MI), Rep. Renee Ellmers (R-NC), and Rep. Mike Coffman (R-CO), this legislation would bring much-needed improvements to federal civil asset forfeiture laws.
+On behalf of the National Association of Criminal Defense Lawyers (NACDL), I write to urge your support for the Fifth Amendment Integrity Restoration (FAIR) Act of 2015.
+Introduced by Rep. Tim Walberg (R-MI) and Sen. Rand Paul (R-KY), this legislation would bring much-needed improvements to federal civil asset forfeiture laws.

 Under current law, the government can confiscate money and property of individuals and businesses without convicting, or even charging, that person or entity with committing a crime.
-On September 6-8, the Washington Post published a 3-part investigative series highlighting systemic abuses of power in the use of civil asset forfeiture laws by federal, state, and local law enforcement agencies.
-As one victim of forfeiture abuse observed, "It's like they are at war with innocent people."
+As one victim of forfeiture abuse has observed, "It's like they are at war with innocent people."^[1]

 One significant problem with the current statutory framework is the burden of proof provision at 18 U.S.C. § 983(c).
 Currently, federal law allows the government to merely meet a "preponderance of the evidence" showing when taking someone's money or property-a very low standard of proof.
-H.R.
-5212 would raise the level of proof required to seize property to the more reasonable standard of "clear and convincing evidence," which would help protect property owners.
-H.R.
-5212 would also strengthen the existing "innocent owner defense" by requiring the government to prove that an owner was aware that property was being used in criminal activity-an important legal requirement that would help ensure that money and property is not mistakenly or unfairly seized.
+The FAIR Act would raise the level of proof required to seize property to the more reasonable standard of "clear and convincing evidence," which would help protect property owners.
+The FAIR Act would also require the government to prove that an owner was aware that property was being used in criminal activity-an important legal requirement that would help ensure that money and property is not mistakenly or unfairly seized.
 Currently, forfeiture laws are being used to confiscate property of persons who have no responsibility for its criminal misuse; many innocent people lose valuable property rights because of something someone else has done that was beyond their control.
+Importantly, the bill also provides indigent property owners with appointed counsel.